-Template: How to Write a COVID-19 Return to Work Letter
+How to Write a COVID-19 Return to Work Letter Best Practices

-As more and more municipalities welcome workers back to their respective offices, keep in mind a few tips and best practices when communicating your return-to-work plan to your employees.
+COVID-19 vaccines have arrived.
+As more and more municipalities welcome workers back to their respective offices—particularly with more recent positive vaccination news—keep in mind a few tips and best practices when communicating your return-to-work plan to your employees.

-As an HR administrator, it’s your responsibility to ensure that your team is safe and following all local, state, and federal guidelines to keep the office free from coronavirus outbreaks.
+HR administrators are responsible for ensuring their teams are safe and following all of the local, state, and federal guidelines that keep offices free from coronavirus outbreaks.

 In your return-to-work message, outline the following talking points: